 The music streaming service Spotify has rapidly moved to the forefront of the music streaming industry, and companies are taking advantage of Spotify’s reach to interact directly and advertise toward its one hundred and forty million users.

-While sixty million Spotify users pay for a premium, ad-free account, there is currently an open market of eighty million subscribers who regularly receive advertisements in between their favorite tunes.
+While sixty million Spotify users listen by paying for a premium, ad-free account, there is currently an open market of eighty million subscribers who regularly experience advertisements between their favorite tunes.

 When thinking about your marketing budget, it is essential to consider how an advertising campaign using Spotify, a hip, sexy trend in advertising, is beneficial for your business.
 The article below outlines the various ways your company can advertise with Spotify and access their vast user base.